scotow/notigo/README.md

     	notification title
 ```

-The command will use the Webhook key(s) stored in the `~/.config/notigo` if it exists.
+The command will use the Webhook key(s) stored in the `~/.config/notigo` file if it exists.
+The keys must be specified one per line.
 If it doesn't exist you have to specify your key(s) by using the `-k KEY` option.

 The default event name is `notigo` and can be changed with the `-e EVENT` option.